V0lk3n/V0lk3n.github.io/writeup/HackTheBox/Box/Analysis/HTB-Analysis_WriteUp.md

 ...
 ```

-Runing the tool and ignoring 404 error, i got full of false positive.
-This is because i alway get an answer from the "missing parameter" page.
-So run again the tool and this time ignore every content of 17 characters to ignore the "missing parameter" response.
+Runing the tool and ignoring 404 error, I got full of false positive.

+This is because I alway get an answer from the `missing parameter` page.
+So run again the tool and this time ignore every content of 17 characters to ignore the `missing parameter` response.

 ```bash
 $ wfuzz -c -w Documents/pentest-toolset/wordlists/params/params-large.txt --hc=404 --hh=17